How did you first become aware of this problem regarding the scarcity of published graphic design material?

-I went to the AGDA awards a few years ago - I have been a member of AGDA forever - and they announced The Hall of Fame winners.
-And I remember thinking, I don't know anything about these people!
-You know what it means to be part of a Hall of Fame in a musical or cinematic context - it's a pretty substantial honour - but with these graphic designers, I didn't know who they were.
-And I felt a bit embarrassed.
-So I tried to look them up but there were no resources available at all - even with the internet, and the opportunity it represents to facilitate research and provide information, there was nothing!
-I guess that's what started the idea - and I suppose by then I had been working for 20 years and I had reached a reflective period.
-Graphic design in this country is so ephemeral and commercial, and projects like Re:collection are a way to leave a shadow that will be beneficial.
+I went to the AGDA awards a few years ago - I have been a member of AGDA forever and they announced The Hall of Fame winners.
+I remember thinking, I don't know anything about these people!
+You know what it means to be part of a Hall of Fame in a musical or cinematic context - it's a pretty substantial honour, but with these graphic designers, I didn't know who they were and I felt a bit embarrassed.
+So I tried to look them up but there were no resources available at all, even with the internet - and the opportunity it represents to facilitate research and provide information, there was nothing!
+I guess that's what started the idea and I suppose by then I had been working for 20 years and I had reached a reflective period.
+Graphic design in this country is so ephemeral and commercial: projects like Re:collection are a way to leave a shadow that will be beneficial.
 I didn't think it was ever going to change the world.
-It's a project I can put hours into after work, it's very simple, and now I realise it can be much more than what I thought initially.
-At the beginning of this year I started thinking about making it better and broader, but the really nice thing about it - and something I didn't expect - is that I have met so many amazing people.
-People are interested in what you are doing, and a lot of the old timers are really incredible.
+It's a project I can put hours into after work, it's very simple and now I realise it can be much more than what I thought initially.
+At the beginning of this year I started thinking about making it better and broader but the really nice thing about it - and something I didn't expect - is that I have met so many amazing people.
+People are interested in what you are doing and a lot of the old timers are really incredible.

-Some of them are from the internet, but it just shows how limited the internet still is.
+Some of them are from the internet but it just shows how limited the internet still is.
 Most of them are from books, found pieces, second hand stores...
-You begin to be able to recognise the work too...
+You begin to be able to recognise who's work it is`

 Maybe - but it was still a combination of different influences.
 A bit of Swiss, the British had a big influence obviously, so there was a real conservatism to the work until Mason came.
 The work from overseas at that time was possibly more consistent, it would look like it was all from the same place, whereas Australian design will always feel like it's from a multitude of places.